AlexisTM/MultilaterationTDOA/README.md

     * TDoA = |PB| - |PA|

 If you want information about the jacobians for fusing with a Kalman filter or using it in your optimization problem, you can look into [Algorithmics.md](Algorithmics.md).

+In the case you are using time synchronised anchors which are only receiving, [this paper](http://files.andersen.im/analytics/Convex%20Optimization%20-%20Comparative%20Analysis%20of%20Multilateration%20Methods%20for%20Signal%20Emitter%20Positioning.pdf) describes a method allowing to reduce the problem to a linear system (3D with 5 anchors).

 ## Usage with Bitcraze Roadrunner and Loco positionning nodes